bobbylkchao/listlist/web/README.md

 4. If you wanna build production: run `yarn build`, then run `yarn start`.
 5. Visit `http://localhost:3000` in browser.

+## Remarks

+You have to configure the image domain in `next.config.js` if you gonna use image from external.

+Change `images.domains` property in `next.config.js`.

 ## About Google Login

 1. Follow steps on `https://developers.google.com/identity/sign-in/web/sign-in`